Carl Lumbly

 Carl Winston Lumbly (born August 14, 1951) is an American actor.
-He is known for his roles as Dick Hallorann in Doctor Sleep, NYPD detective Marcus Petrie on the CBS police drama Cagney & Lacey, CIA agent Marcus Dixon on the ABC espionage drama series Alias, and as the voice of J'onn J'onnz / Martian Manhunter in the animated series Justice League and Justice League Unlimited, as well as the direct-to-video animated film Justice League: Doom and the video game Injustice: Gods Among Us.
-Lumbly is also known for his roles on The CW's Arrowverse as J'onn J'onnz's father, M'yrnn, on Supergirl from 2017 until 2019, and in the Marvel Cinematic Universe (MCU) installments The Falcon and the Winter Soldier (2021) and Captain America: New World Order (2024) as Isaiah Bradley, the first black super-soldier.
+He is best known for M.A.N.T.I.S.
+(1994–1997) and has also had television roles on Cagney & Lacey (1982–1988) and Alias (2001–2006).

+He has also had roles in various superhero franchises including voicing Martian Manhunter in the DC Animated Universe (DCAU).
+Lumbly later portrayed M'yrnn J'onzz, Martian Manhunter's father, in Supergirl (2017–2019).
+He has since portrayed Isaiah Bradley, the first Black super soldier in the Marvel Cinematic Universe (MCU), appearing in The Falcon and the Winter Soldier (2021) and Captain America: Brave New World (2025).

 Early life

-Lumbly was born to Jamaican immigrants in Minneapolis, Minnesota.
+Lumbly was born to Jamaican immigrant parents in Minneapolis, Minnesota.
 He graduated from South High School there and Macalester College in nearby St. Paul.

 Lumbly's first career was as a journalist in Minnesota.
 While on assignment for a story about a workshop theatre, he was cast as an actor.
-He stayed with the improvisational company for two years and later moved to San Francisco where he discovered a newspaper ad seeking “two black actors for South African political plays.”
+He stayed with the improvisational company for two years and later moved to San Francisco where he discovered a newspaper ad seeking "two black actors for South African political plays."
 He went to the audition and landed one of the parts (along with then-unknown Danny Glover).
-Lumbly toured with Glover in productions of Athol Fugard's Sizwe Bansi is Dead and The Island.
+Lumbly and Glover toured in productions of Athol Fugard's Sizwe Banzi Is Dead and The Island.